Pyotr Leshchenko: Biography

 After taking some ballet lessons in Paris, he started performing with his Latvian wife Zinaida Zakit, a dancer.
 Their act was a mixture of ballet, folklore dance and European tango, which was so popular it led to tours to Egypt, Syria, Lebanon, Turkey, Germany, and Great Britain.
-It was at Riga, when he improvised gypsy music and tango singing to make up for the absence of his pregnant wife, that he discovered he could sing in front of an audience.
+It was at Riga, when he improvised Romani style music and tango singing to make up for the absence of his pregnant wife, that he discovered he could sing in front of an audience.

 In 1935, he was at the peak of his success.
 Though he still included old Russian romances, and even Soviet songs (like "Serdtse", which was originally sung by Leonid Utyosov) in his repertoire, songs were now composed for him exclusively (with the tango songs turning Argentine in style and arrangement).
-One of his favourite non-Russian composers was Jerzy Petersburski, but he also sang work composed by Pavel German, Konstantin Podrevsky and Isaak Dunayevsky.
-Composers who composed certain songs specifically for him included Oscar Strok, Mark Maryanovsky and Yefim Sklyarov.
+One of his favourite non-Russian composers was Jerzy Petersburski, but he also sang work composed by Pavel German, Konstantin Podrevsky, and Isaak Dunayevsky.
+Composers who composed certain songs specifically for him included Oscar Strok, Mark Maryanovsky, and Yefim Sklyarov.
 Many lyrics of Leshchenko songs were written by Boris Fomin.

 Leshchenko performed for European nobles and "White" (anti-Bolshevik) Russian émigrés at his own "Leschenko" cabaret in Bucharest (dubbed the "Eastern Maxim's").
-The first part of every performance would typically be dedicated to gipsy music, but during the second part Leshchenko would dress up in a tuxedo, with a white silk handkerchief and sing and dance Argentine tango.
+The first part of every performance would typically be dedicated to Romani style music, but during the second part Leshchenko would dress up in a tuxedo, with a white silk handkerchief and sing and dance Argentine tango.

-In the Soviet Union his work was banned both because he was believed to be a White émigré (which he was not legally) and because the style (tango and foxtrot) was deemed counter-revolutionary.
-Nevertheless, secretly he was very popular: people would even listen to Radio Tehran to hear his music, '78 records were smuggled into the country from the Baltics, and specialists would bootleg his music onto "ribs" (used X-ray plates).
-When during the Second World War and the subsequent occupation of Odessa by the Romanian army, Leshchenko was finally able to perform in the country he still considered his own, people would queue for hours on end to buy a ticket to one of his Odessa concerts.
+In the Soviet Union his work was banned both because he was believed to be a "white émigré" (which he was not legally) and because the style (tango and foxtrot) was deemed counterrevolutionary.
+Nevertheless, secretly he was very popular: people would even listen to Radio Tehran to hear his music, 1978-records were smuggled into the country from the Baltics, and specialists would bootleg his music onto "ribs" (used X-ray plates).

+When during the Second World War and the subsequent occupation of Odessa by the Romanian army, Leshchenko was finally able to perform in Ukraine, the country he still considered his own.
+People would queue for hours on end to buy a ticket to one of his Odessa concerts.
 It was at Odessa that Pyotr met his second wife, Vera Georgievna Belousova, for whom he would later, back in Romania, divorce Zinaida.